What is a Community Information Guide - Bushfire?

-There are some restrictions on how much detail can be shown on an A4 map so not every road and not every detail may be shown but the purpose is to articulate clearly all primary and secondary access and egress routes, key locations and facilities (such as, Neighbourhood Safer Places-Places of Last Resort – where available) and the next closest town, for example.
+There are some restrictions on how much detail can be shown on an A4 map so not every road and not every detail may be shown but the purpose is to articulate clearly all primary and secondary access and egress routes, key locations and facilities (such as, Neighbourhood Safer Places-Places of Last Resort and Community Fire Refuges – where available) and the next closest town, for example.

 The Community Information Guide - Bushfire can be changed during the fire season – the most up-to-date versions are on the CFA website.
-If you don’t have internet access please contact council or call the VicEmergency Hotline on 1800 226 226.
+If you don’t have internet access please call the VicEmergency Hotline on 1800 226 226.

 Is there a list of communities most at risk?